OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P4：Machine Learning with scikit learn Part One  SciPy 2017 Tutorial  Andreas Muelle - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P4：Machine Learning with scikit learn Part One  SciPy 2017 Tutorial  Andreas Muelle - 哒哒哒儿尔 - BV1Cs411A76Y
+# P4：Machine Learning with scikit learn Part One  SciPy 2017 Tutorial  Andreas Muelle - 哒哒哒儿尔 - BV1Cs411A76Y

  So good morning。 It's going to be a long day， hopefully a productive day。 So I'm Alex， Confer。